-This collection presents a dramatic, gripping chronicle of exploration and missions from the early nineteenth century through the Berlin Conference (1884-1885), and the subsequent scramble for Africa.
+Europe and Africa, Colonialism and Culture This collection presents a dramatic, gripping chronicle of exploration and missions from the early nineteenth century through the Berlin Conference (1884-1885), and the subsequent scramble for Africa.
 Unique sources provide a wealth of research topics on explorers, politicians, evangelists, journalists, and tycoons blinded by romantic nationalism or caught up in the rush for markets and converts.
 In addition, these monographs, manuscripts, and newspapers cover key issues of economics, world politics, and international strategy.
 The new platform tools developed for Nineteenth Century Collections Online include detailed subject indexing and metadata, textual analysis tools, personalised user accounts, and more, to give modern-day scholars and students the features their work demands.

-PARTNERING TO CREATE NEW RESEARCH OPPORTUNITIES Gale and the American Antiquarian Society have partnered to digitise the Society's current and future periodical holdings.
+"Nineteenth Century U.S. Newspapers is a career changer for me.
+In twenty minutes of goofing around, I found information that would have utterly re-shaped my first and second book.
+I also found information that has now redirected my next monograph entirely." - Susanna Ashton, English Professor and Chair, Clemson University PARTNERING TO CREATE NEW RESEARCH OPPORTUNITIES Gale and the American Antiquarian Society have partnered to digitise the Society's current and future periodical holdings.
 By including the Society's holdings alongside our existing collections, Gale fulfills one of our core missions: to develop outstanding research collections for use by scholars and students in universities and libraries worldwide.
-The Society's periodical holdings open new research opportunities for users by providing them with a documentary history of the American people from the Colonial Era through to the Civil War, Reconstruction, and the twentieth century.
+The Society's periodical holdings open new research opportunities for users by providing them with a documentary history of the American people from the colonial period to the Civil War, Reconstruction, and the twentieth century.